robang74/redfishos/forum/users-backup-analisys.md

 **about the design**

-Usually it is not a good idea to do with compiled code those tasks which are usually considered system administration like user backup and restore.
+Usually it is not a good idea to compile code for those tasks which are usually considered system administration like user backup and restore.
 The compiled code is fine for the GUI but the GUI should use shell scripts.
 Because the shell scripts are arch-independent, because they are easy to modify and fix or just customize.

 The console is the ultimate tool for rescue a system and the system administrators should be able to operate also without the GUI or - in particular - when the GUI is down or in rescue mode.
 Moreover, separation between GUI shell scripts brings - not only a useful separation between the GUI and the sysadmin level - but also tends to deliver better and more reliable code/apps.